 A lot of work went into fine tuning ratios and quantities so I wouldn’t mess around with them unless you really know your stuff.
 I’d recommending using digital cooking scales like these so you know you’re getting an accurate measurement.

 What yoghurt should I use for this recipe?

 It’s totally up to you – I like to keep this vegan and dairy free so I used Koko dairy free plain yoghurt.
 It also has no high FODMAP ingredients in it.

 But if you don’t mind it being NOT dairy free or vegan, feel free to use plain natural yoghurt or greek yoghurt too.

 Lactose free plain yoghurt is the best for the elimination phase of the low FODMAP diet.

 How long can I keep your gluten free garlic bread pizza for?

 They’re best eaten fresh as they will start to lose their crisp, freshly baked exterior unless eaten a few hours after baking.
 However, you can keep them in an airtight container in the fridge for up to 3-5 days before topping them.

 Then when you want to enjoy one again, simply reheat in the oven at 200C for 5 minutes.
 When they’ve got back it’s slightly crisp exterior, they’re ready to top!

-Can I freeze your gluten free pizza base?
+Can I freeze your gluten free garlic bread pizza?